datajerk/ctf-write-ups/sunshinectf2020/speedrun/README.md

 }
 ```

-`main` is basically just a _write-what-where_.
-IANS, you can write any 64-bit value you like in any RW segment.
+`main` is basically just a _write-what-where_, i.e., you can write any 64-bit value you like in any RW segment.
 And, well, the GOT (Global Offset Table) `puts` entry is an easy target, just replace with `win` and get a shell when `puts("hi")` is called.

 Our write is relative to `target` (a global variable), so just subtract the `target` address from the `puts` address and divide by 8 to compute the _where_.
 The _what_ is just `win`.